You are currently viewing Pros And Cons Of Hiring Independent Contractors vs Employees

 Hiring Independent ContractorsHiring Employees

-– No requirement topay taxes, insurance, or equipment.
+– No commitment to pay for taxes, insurance, or equipment

 – Self-managed